ufwjerryvu/PROJECT_Gremlins/README.md

 ### A modern take on the classic maze-chase arcade game.

 ## How to Play
-Navigate the maze, collect all dots while avoiding the colorful gremlins.
-Grab power pellets to temporarily turn the tables and chase the gremlins for bonus points.
+Navigate the maze, shoot gremlins and get to the door.
+Grab pokemon balls to freeze gremlins and use portals to teleport.

 ## Controls